Rising populations and consumption, climate change, increasing pressures on our natural resources - our world needs solutions.

 Community events that match people who need stuff fixed with people who like fixing things.
 Part of the Cambridge Repair Cafe Network, a partnership between Cambridge Carbon Footprint, Transition Cambridge, South Cambridgeshire District Council and trailblazers Chris Moller of Cottenham Repair Cafe and Chris Lee of Royston Repair Cafe.

-Our various food challenges encourage participants to think about the contribution food makes to climate change.
-Past challenges included: Eating Local, 5:2 Good Food, Eating Well on a Budget, and Eating Vegan.
+Our various challenges encourage participants to think about the consumption to climate change.
+Past challenges included: Eating Local, 5:2 Good Food, Eating Well on a Budget, Eating Vegan and The WWII Rationing Challenge.
 There are regular opportunities for participants share experiences, ideas and tips via the challenge blog and bring-and-share meals.

 A course of six engaging meetings in which participants address climate change in a different way, focusing on values, emotions, lifestyle and identity as well as the basic facts of emissions.